Bwindi Impenetrable National Park

 Uganda Double Gorilla Habituation Experience Tour

-Go on an expeditions with researchers in the Bwindi jungles to Habituation a family of gorillas.
+Go on expeditions with researchers in the Bwindi jungles to habituate a family of gorillas.

 4 Days, 3 Nights